 Blended Retirement System (BRS)

 If you first enter the military after Jan.
 1, 2018 you are eligible for the BRS.
 Under the BRS, your pension is similar to the CSB/REDUX system, you will get 40% of your base pay after 20 years.
-You also get a bonus at 12 years of 2.5% of your annual base pay.
-The military will contribute 1% of your base pay to your Thrift Savings Plan (TSP) which is similar to a savings account.
+You also get a bonus at 12 years which is usually 2.5% of your annual base pay, however this amount can change depending on the needs of the service.
+The military will contribute 1% of your base pay to your Thrift Savings Plan (TSP) which is similar to a savings account or a 401(k) retirement plan.
 You will also be automatically enrolled in the TSP to contribute 3% of your base pay.
 You can raise, lower, or stop this contribution at any time.
 After you have been in for 2 years, the military will match up to 5% of your TSP contribution.